chrisrickard/posts/201401022142_automate_your_dev_box.md

-Freeing yourself from the fear of a reinstall is liberating.
-It gives you superpowers.
-You laugh in the face of danger.
-"Mwuhaha!" you say to that towering beast known as Harddrivius-Failurius, and have a certain swagger that can only be described as "rad".
+Automating the setup and configuration of your development You free yourself from the fear of a reinstall and laugh in the face of danger.
+"Mwuhaha!" you say to that towering beast known as Harddrivius-Failurius.
+Some people report a new found swagger in their walk.

-I am pretty frickin' late to the game here, I was bumbling and fumbling setting up new machines until mid 2013.
-The looming upgrade of my Macbook Pro, along with the first employee starting at [inoutput](http://inoutput.io) (the software company I run with the handsome James Cole), these were the catalysts that sent me on the search for automation.
-Not only did I want to have my development environment scripted - but I wanted other peeps (running OSX) to be able to run, or fork my setup.
+The looming upgrade of my Macbook Pro, along with the first employee starting at [inoutput](http://inoutput.io) (the software company I run with the handsome James Cole),  were the catalysts that sent me on the search for automation.
+I am pretty late to the game here, but happy I discovered the game at all.

+Below I talk about the tools I use to automate my setup.
+It's probably not perfect, but I feel it's a good first draft.
+It's also not currently 100% automated...
+To install XCode command-line tools you have to click a button.
+Doh.

 ## The tools
 I currently run OSX 10.9, and the automation tools I currently use (and describe below) are specific to Macs.
 I have a bunch of [scripts up on Github](https://github.com/chrisrickard/laptop.osx) I use to setup machines, below I will run through each component I use.

-## Disclaimer
-This is not currently 100% automated...
-I know, I know - stop going on about it.
-To install XCode tools you have to click a button :/

 ## Pre-reqs
-Before installing anything else, I require XCode Command Line Tools, this is a simple install in Maverics, byt simply throwing `xcode-select --install` into a terminal..
-Now unfortunately this is the part where you have to click a button to install.
-Yawn.
+Before installing anything else, XCode command-line tools are required.
+This is a simple install in Maverics, by simply throwing `xcode-select --install` into a terminal.
+Now unfortunately this is the part where you have to click a button to install. *Yawn*

 {<1>}![XCode Command Line tools installer](https://chrisrickard.s3.amazonaws.com/img/xcode-cmd-install.png)